Online network change point detection with missing values and temporal dependence: Introduction

-To be specific, by dynamic networks, we mean a collection of relational observations (nodes) and their relation (edges), all of which may evolve along a certain linear ordering, referred to as time.
-In this paper, we are concerned with an online change point detection problem in dynamic networks with missing values.

-Based on the different form of available data and different sets of assumptions, there have been different types of attack on dynamic networks.
+Based on the form of available data and different sets of assumptions, there have been different types of research on dynamic networks.
 When data are random observations associated with nodes, dynamic Gaussian graphical models and/or Markov random fields models are usually deployed \citep[see e.g.][]{keshavarz2018sequential, roy2017change}.
-When observations are regarding edges, Erd\H{o}s--R\'enyi models, stochastic block models, random dot product models are often summoned \citep[see e.g.][]{chi2009evolutionary, zhou2010time, arroyo2021inference}.
+When observations are regarding edges, Erd\H{o}s--R\'enyi models, stochastic block models and random dot product models are often summoned \citep[see e.g.][]{chi2009evolutionary, zhou2010time, athreya2017statistical, arroyo2021inference}.
 In terms of dynamic mechanisms, there are three main types of assumptions: the underlying distributions (1) stay unchanged during the time course \citep[e.g.][]{bhattacharyya2018spectral}, (2) slowly evolving along time allowing for small changes \citep[e.g.][]{zhou2010time, danaher2014joint}, and (3) abruptly change at certain unknown locations or otherwise unchanged \citep[e.g.][]{liu2018global, yu2021optimal}.

 When assuming the situation (3) above, the problems are referred to as change point analysis.
 Dynamic network change point detection problems have been studied from different angles in \cite{keshavarz2018sequential}, \cite{liu2018global}, \cite{cribben2017estimating}, \cite{wang2021optimal} and \cite{yu2021optimal}, among others.
 Change point analysis on its own is an area with rich literature, and has been studied in univariate, multivariate, matrix, functional, manifold types of data, from both \emph{online} (detecting change points while collecting data) and \emph{offline} (estimating change points retrospectively with all data already available) perspectives, concerning testing and estimating goals.
-We refer to \cite{yu2020review} and \cite{aminikhanghahi2017survey} for recent reviews on theoretical and computational change point analysis.
+We refer to \cite{yu2020review} and \cite{aminikhanghahi2017survey} for recent reviews.

 Data collected in practice often contain missing values, especially for large-scale network-type data.
 The statistical research on missing data enjoys a vast body of literature, including the renowned expectation-maximisation algorithm \citep[e.g.][]{dempster1977maximum, balakrishnan2017statistical}.
 Due to the fact that the network data concerned in this paper are in the form of random matrices, we focus on the matrix completion literature, where \cite{candes2010matrix}, \cite{candes2010power}, \cite{candes2009exact} and others, are among the first line of attack introducing nuclear-norm penalisation estimators, based on low-rank assumptions.
 Since then, different structural assumptions, missingness patterns and penalisation methods have been introduced \citep[e.g.][]{keshavan2010matrix, cai2016matrix, wang2015orthogonal}.
 Theoretical guarantees of different estimators are also investigated, ranging from estimation error bounds to minimax optimality, for both one-step and iterative estimators \cite[e.g.][]{koltchinskii2011nuclear, klopp2014noisy, klopp2015matrix, klopp2011rank, bhaskar2016probabilistic, carpentier2018adaptive}.